Professional Growth and Development

 George Mason University is an Institutional Member of the National Center for Faculty Development and Diversity (NCFDD)

-Adjunct faculty and remote employees may satisfy the In-Person training requirement by completing the corresponding Online training, where appropr
+Adjunct faculty and remote employees may satisfy the In-Person training requirement by completing the corresponding Online training, where appropriate.

 To login to the new Learning Management System (LMS), please visit the new LMS Login Page.
-Once logged in, search "EverFi" in the Search field at the upper-right of your screen to view a list of available trainings.
+Once logged in, use the Search field at the upper-right of your screen to locate the appropriate training.

 CDE Required Courses: